ga-wdi-boston/unix-cli-diagnostic/diagnostic.md

 1. Is `/Users/blah_blah/Desktop` a relative path or an absolute path?
 How do you know?

  <!-- Answer Starts Here -->
+ls returned only rhyme.txt, to be certain ls -a also returned only rhyme.txt
  <!-- Answer Ends Here -->

 2. Suppose that we're working on a project, and we want to use a font that's being hosted somewhere on the internet.
 Would we use an absolute or relative path to refer to it?
 Why?

  <!-- Answer Starts Here -->
+Absolute.
+Since the font is being hosted on the internet your local PC cannot operate on the context of local file structures.
+It would require the networking information to find the files online, which an absolute path provides.
  <!-- Answer Ends Here -->

 3. Now suppose that we have an image file living inside our project.
 Would we refer to it with an absolute or relative path?
 Why?

  <!-- Answer Starts Here -->
+This depends on whether the img is found on your local drive or being hosted on the internet. if the source is local than a relative path would work other wise an absolute path would be required.
  <!-- Answer Ends Here -->

 <hr>